yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

 </div>
 </div>

-The first six chapters are ready, and I'll release the rest by May 2023.
+The first six chapters are ready, and I'll publish the rest by May 2023.
 You can buy an early access release for $10:

 <p class="big"><a href="https://antonz.gumroad.com/l/sql-windows">SQL Window Functions Explained</a></p>